OSHA Memorandum – Recent Silica Construction Standard

 Please call Danny Epstein or Steve Mattes at Tanner to discuss your job site and concerns you may have – 800-456-2658

-Tanner takes a multi-facet approach in helping it’s clients with efforts focused on informing, education, training and to provide the necessary products you need.
+Tanner takes a multi-facet approach in helping its clients with efforts focused on informing, education, training and providing the necessary products you need.
 You may shop for dust compliant products at Tanner by visiting – Dust Compliance Product at Tanner – or typing in the keyword “silica” in our search.

 OSHA Launch of Enforcement

 Tanner would like to share OSHA’s memorandum about the launch of enforcement of the Respirable Crystalline Silica in Construction Standard, 29 CFR § 1926.1153.

 - REGIONAL ADMINISTRATORS

 - Acting Deputy Assistant Secretary